rdjpalmer/portfolio/src/pages/index.md

 Previously I started Byozo (a defunct productivity methodology with supporting app), lead the Conversion team at [Wise](https://wise.com) and worked for [Appear Here](https://appearhere.co.uk) and
 [Pact Coffee](https://www.pactcoffee.com/).

-This is home to my writings on business, technology, life and communication.
+Here's home to my musing on business, design and tech.
+Feel free to reach out <a href="https://twitter.com/rdjpalmer">on Twitter</a>.
+My DMs are open.